golemfactory/golem-docs/src/pages/docs/golem/payload-manifest/index.md

 ---
-title: Payload Manifest Introduction
+title: A Guide to Computation Payload Manifest on the Golem Network
-description: Computation Payload Manifest description, its schema, and configuration guide
+description: Master the use of Golem's Computation Payload Manifest for efficient computation tasks on provider nodes, including configuration, schema, and certificates.
 type: Guide
 ---